Overview

 Data Recognition Corporation (DRC) provides software for test proctoring, including the web-based DRC INSIGHT platform.
 A component of this platform, Central Office Services (COS), is typically deployed on a school or district local area network to host and distribute testing content to student devices.

+COS uses a unified API router that serves both public content functions, such as exam delivery, and administrative functions, without meaningful separation between content-serving APIs and management APIs.
 The /v0/configuration administrative endpoint is accessible to systems on the same network as the COS server without authentication or origin validation.
 Any unauthenticated user or compromised device with network access to the server may submit requests that modify the server’s configuration file.
 The endpoint accepts and persists user-supplied JSON payloads without validating content, checking authorization, or verifying the safety of requested configuration changes.
-This vulnerability is tracked as CVE-2026-5756.
+DRC has confirmed this issue and addressed it in Version 9.2.

 Impact